-Short Term Scientific Missions (STSM) are exchange visits aimed at supporting individual mobility, strengthening existing networks and fostering collaboration between researchers.
+The WORCK Short Term Scientific Missions (STSMs) are Mobility and Collaboration Grants aimed at supporting individual mobility, strengthening existing networks and fostering collaboration between researchers within the COST Action.
 A STSM should specifically contribute to the scientific goals of WORCK, whilst at the same time allowing those partaking in the missions to learn new techniques, gain access to specific data, instruments and/or methods not available in their own institutions or organisations.

-WORCK Mobility Grant: This grant is reserved for PhD students and early career researchers (max.
+- Mobility Grant: This grant is reserved for PhD students and early career researchers (max.
 8 years after PhD) and fosters academic mobility, exchange and mutual learning by contributing to the objectives of the COST Action WORCK and its Working Groups.
 Priority will be given to scholars without institutional funding and duration will be established in the term of weeks to visit relevant institutions.

-- WORCK Collaboration Stay: This grant is open to all active members of the COST Network and is dedicated to the development of collaborative projects and the preparation of joint publications and other deliverables.
+- Collaboration Grant: This grant is open to all active WORCK members and is dedicated to the development of collaborative projects, leading e.g. to (preparing) joint publications or other output or deliverables.

 Who can apply?

-- STSMs need to be carried out in their entirety within a single grant period, and end at least 15 days before the end of the running grant period) and always within the Action’s duration (16 September 2019 – 15 September 2023).
+- STSMs need to be carried out in their entirety within a single grant period, and end at least 15 days before the end of the running grant period) and always within the action’s duration (The Action’s 4GP will finish on 31 October 2023).

 What kind of expenses are covered by STSM funding?

-STSM Grants do not necessarily cover all expenses related to performing a given mission.
+The STSM Mobility and Collaboration Grants do not necessarily cover all expenses related to performing a given mission.
 The grant is a contribution to the overall travel, accommodation and meal expenses of the grantee.

 The calculation of the financial contribution for each STSM must respect the following criteria: